 The Nikon Z6 is my primary camera for filming our YouTube videos and doing astrophotography.
 It’s also my backup camera for international trips.
 On the other hand, the Z7 is my preferred camera for landscape photography, at least when I’m shooting digital rather than large format film (more on that later).

 As time marches on and Nikon keeps improving the Z system, the original Z6 and Z7 may be looking a bit outdated.
 They’re also no longer available new, and are only found on eBay: Z6 here and Z7 here.
-For my landscape photography, though, jumping up to a Z7 II wouldn’t solve very many problems.
-Maybe I’ll switch to the eventual Z7 III depending on its features.
+(These are eBay Partner Program links, and Photography Life can earn a small commission when you buy anything through them – not just the Z6 or Z7.
+Thank you for supporting our efforts to bring you high-quality content on our ad-free website!)

 Why Nikon rather than Canon or Sony?
 In part, I love the Z lenses and the potential of the massive Nikon Z mount.
 But mainly, it’s because of inertia.
 I’ve shot with Nikon since my first DSLR, the D5100, and by now I know their cameras like the back of my hand.
 Switching to other brands rarely gains you anything other than a lighter wallet, and Nikon seems to have a good future in front of them anyway.
 For now, I have no thoughts of switching.